-The Process Room has aimed to reveal the creation, exhibition and consideration of contemporary art in a dialogue which has been reflective and complementary to the artist’s studio practice.
-This room was used on a rotating basis and each ARP participant received a two week period to display either developing projects from their studio practice or they could choose to show previous work which had a connection to their relevant studio activities while at IMMA.
-Please go to ARP Projects to get information on past and current activities on the ARP.
+The Process Room revealed the production, exhibition and consideration of contemporary art in a reflective and complementary dialogue to studio practice.
+This exhibition space was used on a rotating basis by residents interested in developing new work at IMMA.
+Go to ARP Projects to get information on previous activities.

 ARP Studio Visits

 By request, groups and individuals visiting IMMA can arrange to visit residency studios, accessibility is often dependent on availability and timing of the request.
 Enquiries should be made at least two weeks in advance of a preferred date.
 Email the residency programmer at firstname.lastname@example.org.
 Note that large groups can incur a number limit depending on the nature of the work in the studio.

 There are open studio events organised throughout the year, many of which are free and open to the public.